-The Program in International and Comparative Studies (PICS) encourages international studies degree students, both concentrators and minors, to study abroad.
-PICS provides limited financial assistance to students enrolled in the international studies program and registered for an approved U-M study abroad program, either during the academic year or during the spring and/or summer terms.
-Typically an approved program is defined as one organized by the U-M Center for Global and Intercultural Study (CGIS).
+The Program in International and Comparative Studies (PICS) encourages international studies degree students, both majors and minors, to study abroad.
+PICS provides financial assistance to a limited number of students enrolled in the international studies program and registered for an approved U-M study abroad program, either during the academic year or during the spring and/or summer terms.
+An approved program is defined as one organized by the U-M's Center for Global and Intercultural Study (CGIS).
 PICS funds may be used for travel, living expenses, or to offset the cost of tuition.

 As a recipient of a CICS study abroad grant during the summer of 2008, international studies minor Sheila Daniels, from Brighton, Michigan, lived and took classes at the Villa Corsi-Salviati in Sesto Fiorentino, Italy.
 She studied art history, architecture, and Italian culture.

-With a 2007-08 academic year study abroad grant from CICS, international studies minor Yifeng Zhao enrolled in the Peking University School of International Studies.
+With a 2007-08 academic year study abroad grant, international studies minor Yifeng Zhao enrolled in the Peking University School of International Studies.
 Yifeng, who hails from Hamden, Connecticut, has a strong interest in U.S.-China relations and had previously studied international relations and international law.